BizTalk Mapper Extensions UtilityPack is now available for BizTalk Server 2016

 String Advance Compare Functoid

-This functoid allows you to compare two specified String objects, ignoring or honoring their case, and returns a boolean that indicates if they are equal or not.
+This functoid allows you to compare two specified String objects, ignoring or honoring case, and returns a Boolean indicating whether they are equal.

 Parameters